A marriage service, wherever it is held, is a public declaration of love and commitment to your partner.

 We hope that you have a wonderful wedding day and that it will mark the beginning of a long and very happy marriage.

-Anyone living in the parish is entitled to be married in any of the churches in the Southborough Team Ministry.
+Anyone living in the parish is entitled to be married at St Matt’s.
 If you are an active, worshipping member of another church congregation, it is usually possible to be married there if you wish.

 For information about weddings at St. Matt’s, please contact the Church Office via email or phone 01892 618108.